-A colostomy also known as bowel diversion therapy is a surgical procedure in which an incision is made in the abdomen and one end of the colon is brought out through the abdominal wall to form a stoma.
+A colostomy also knew as bowel diversion therapy is a surgical procedure in which an incision is made in the abdomen and one end of the colon is brought out through the abdominal wall to form a stoma.
 A stoma is described as an opening in the skin with a pouch attached to collect the feces.
-Stoma is the inner lining of the intestine and looks pink to red in color.
+The stoma is the inner lining of the intestine and looks pink to red in color.
 It is mucus filled and moist surfaced.
 They will be round or oval shaped.
 The size of the stoma depends on the type of colostomy done and also varies on individuals.
-The stoma may appear large after the surgery but later on it shrinks and disappears.
+The stoma may appear large after the surgery but later on, it shrinks and disappears.
 Colostomy changes the normal body functioning in removing stools by a different route after the surgery.
 Colostomy will not cause any pain as there are no nerve endings in the stoma.
-Colon functions as water absorbent, aids in the movement of stool to the anus and store the stool in the rectum till it is expelled from the body.
+Colon functions as water absorbent aid in the movement of stool to the anus and stores the stool in the rectum till it is expelled from the body.
 After a colostomy there is no storage of stool as the connection between the colon and rectum is cut are redirected to the colostomy bag attached to the abdomen.

 Why a Colostomy Is Performed